History of the Labour Party (UK): World War I

 The wartime experience of the Labour ministers made them feel more confident of their party's ability to use the machinery of state to bring about social change, and encouraged them to resist policies of "direct action" urged by local Soviets and the fledgling Communist Party of Great Britain.
 However, at the 1918 Labour Party Conference, the Party adopted Clause IV into its constitution, which had been drafted by Sidney Webb the year previously, and which called for "the common ownership of the means of production, distribution and exchange."

+Prior to 1918, the Labour Party had been an ideologically diverse party.
+This was demonstrated by the parliamentary makeup of the Labour Party following the 1906 United Kingdom general election.
+Out of the 29 Labour Party members of parliament, 21 were socialists while 8 were non-socialists.
+With the adoption of the new constitution in 1918, however, Labour officially became a socialist party.

 The growth in Labour's local activist base and organisation was reflected in the elections following the war, the co-operative movement now providing its own resources to the Co-operative Party after the armistice.
 The Co-operative Party later reached an electoral agreement with the Labour Party.
 The Communist Party of Great Britain was refused affiliation between 1921 and 1923.

 Meanwhile, the Liberal Party declined rapidly and the party suffered a catastrophic split that allowed the Labour Party to co-opt much of the Liberals' support.

 With the Liberals in disarray Labour won 142 seats in 1922, making it the second largest political group in the House of Commons and the official opposition to the Conservative government.
 After the election the now-rehabilitated Ramsay MacDonald was voted the first official leader of the Labour Party.

 Progress continued in local government.
 In 1919 John Adams (later Baron Adams of Ennerdale) led a successful election challenge to the sitting members of Arlecdon and Frizington District Council in Cumberland.
 This established the first all-Labour local council to be elected in England.

 Elections for the Women's Sections were carried out by postal ballot in 1931.
 They resulted in the appointment of Clarice Shaw, Ald.
 Rose Davies, Mrs. Hyde and Jessie Stephen.